dolfolife/dolfolife/user-manual/README.md

 ## Best ways to communicate with me

-I have Slack on my phone to keep a channel of communication with my teams, colleges, and friends.
-You can find me on Kubernetes, Cloud Foundry or Knative Slack by `@dolfo`.
+I have Slack on my phone to keep a channel of communication with my teams, colleagues, and friends.
+You can find me on Kubernetes, Cloud Foundry, or Knative Slack by `@dolfo`.

 ## How I best received feedback

-I like written feedback followed with a conversation around topics I might not understand.
-Also, I like feedback I can act on so I can get better at what I do.
+I like written feedback followed by a conversation around topics I might not understand.
+Also, I like the feedback I can act on so I can get better at what I do.

 ## Things I read

+I enjoy reading, and I am interested in what people have to say about their experiences.
+I am going to split my reading material into 2 blocks - Work-related and personal interests.

-### Work related material
+### Work-related material

 I like to read about patterns, problems, and ways to think other programmers have done in the past.
-I struggle reading books about an specific language or tool.
-I have a mixed of audio books and books I like to read over and over again, but here is a list of the top 10 books I can remember on top of my head:
+I struggle reading books about a specific language or tool.
+I have a mix of audiobooks and books I like to read over and over again, but here is a list of the top 10 books I can remember on top of my head:

 #### Technical Decision Making